ssilverman/QNEthernet/README.md

    address, link, and network interface activity changes.
 This obviates the need for waiting and is the preferred approach.

-6. `Ethernet.hardwareStatus()` always returns `EthernetOtherHardware`.
-This
-   means that there is no reason to call this function.
+5. `Ethernet.hardwareStatus()` can detect both the Ethernet and no-Ethernet versions of the hardware.
-7. Most other things should be the same.
+6. Most other things should be the same.

 Please see the examples for more things you can do with the API, including but not limited to: